 The answer as to whether a person can get high on Fentanyl while on Vivitrol is generally no, but it is possible.
 The possibility of using enough Fentanyl to override the opioid blocking effects of Vivitrol in the brain will require a lethal dose.
 What is most alarming is that once a person is prescribed and injected with Vivitrol, they have already detoxed all of the opioids from their system.
 This means that they have Zero Tolerance to opioids, which can very easily kill them if they use Fentanyl.
 Even worse is that people who are attempting to get high on Vivitrol with Fentanyl usually already understand they will have to use more than usual to feel high.
 This kills them!
 Number one, they have no tolerance to opioids while on Vivitrol and attempt to get high like they used to.
 Number two is that Fentanyl is one of the most powerful opioids in existence.

 Likelihood of Opioid Overdose While on Vivitrol

 Suppose you or a loved one uses Fentanyl while on Vivitrol.
 The likelihood of an accidental lethal overdose occurring is serious.
 Getting help for an opioid use disorder is a monumental decision.
 Getting clean will require medications and therapy and ongoing support.
 The good news is that now more than ever, opioid use disorder treatment programs and methods are advanced and modern.
-The opioid use disorder programs at Evoke Wellness Massachusetts provide evidence-based forms of treatment, one on one counseling, and offer numerous program formats that are customized to meet the individual’s unique history of addiction.
+The opioid use disorder programs at Evoke Wellness at Cohasset provide evidence-based forms of treatment, one on one counseling, and offer numerous program formats that are customized to meet the individual’s unique history of addiction.
 To find out how to get admitted into the very best program for an addiction to Fentanyl, reach out to one of our representatives.
 Our representatives will make all the arrangements and have you or your family member in treatment within 24 Horus or less.